 For instance, a 2007 investigation conducted by the University of North Carolina at Charlotte linked cat’s claw to lowering inflammation in osteoarthritis.
 According to the researchers, cat’s claw can “assist in the reduction of pro-inflammatory mediators and effectors” and they encouraged further study on the herb for arthritis relief.

 Specifically, the U of NC researchers found that cat’s claw alters signaling of proteins involved in systemic inflammation such as the cytokine TNF alpha and also acts as a powerful antioxidant.

 Chronic pain is another condition which has reached epidemic proportions in America.
-The National Institutes of Health state that about 11% of the adult population suffers from chronic pain, defined as having pain every day for the proceeding three months.
+The National Institutes of Health state that about 25 million Americans (11% of the adult population) suffers from chronic pain, defined as having pain every day for the proceeding three months.
 Forty million (17% of the population) suffer from severe pain .

 Again, studies have shown that Uña de Gato’s amazing anti-inflammatory ability can help.
 A Brazilian study conducted in 2005 found that this amazing herb can reduce pain by adjusting mechanisms having to do with certain hormonal receptors.

 Can Uncaria Tomentosa Support Brain Health?